-Karen Francis is the director, Diversity, Equity, and Inclusion (DEI) and a principal researcher at AIR.
-In the capacity of director, Dr. Francis leads AIR’s Office of Diversity, Equity, and Inclusion, providing organizational guidance and management for activities focused on implementation of AIR’s diversity and inclusion strategic plan.
+Karen Francis is a vice president and the Chief Diversity, Equity, and Inclusion Officer at AIR.
+Dr. Francis leads AIR’s Office of Diversity, Equity, and Inclusion (DEI), providing organizational guidance and management for activities focused on implementation of AIR’s diversity and inclusion strategic plan.
 She leads efforts for DEI communications, internal and external engagement, and the integration of DEI and culturally competent standards, principles, and practices throughout AIR’s organizational infrastructure and operations intended to support overall organizational focus, growth, and outcomes.
 Dr. Francis is also chair of AIR’s Diversity and Inclusion Council and leads AIR‘s Cultural and Linguistic Competence Workgroup.

 Dr. Francis is a medical sociologist by training and has grounded her work in the principles of cultural competence and a commitment to address disparities across social, health, juvenile justice and educational service systems.
 She has more than 30 years of experience managing, planning, and delivering training and technical assistance (TTA) at national, state, and local levels that have also been accompanied by countless presentations to national, state, and local leaders; policymakers; and practitioners.
 Her expertise spans a variety of issues, including juvenile justice and delinquency prevention, children’s behavioral health, gender responsive programming, rural behavioral health, youth violence prevention, safe and supportive learning environments, health disparities, cultural and linguistic competence, and diversity, equity, and inclusion.